kyleawayan/vintage-influxdb/README.md

 1. Create a Spotify application on the [Devloper Dashboard page](https://developer.spotify.com/dashboard/).
 2. Once you have created your application, go to the info page for your application where the graphs are, then click on "Edit Settings".
 3. Add the redirect URI: `http://localhost:4629/callback`.
-You may optionally change the port.
+You may optionally change the redirect port.
 Save the settings.
 You will need to refer to this page again for the client ID and secret.

 ### InfluxDB Setup